Grainne10/Pands-Project/README.md

 Virginica has 3 drooping sepals, called "falls",  and 3 upright petals, called "standards".
 Versicolor has 6 petals and bluntly sepals spread out nearly flat.

+## analysis.py
+The script is run from the command line by entering python analysis.py
+It imports a number of libraries to enable analysis of the dataset.
+It runs a number of commands and codes.
+It saves a summary of the variables to the same folder as the script.
+It generates a number of tables and graphs that I use to analyse the data set.
 ## Python Script
-* Read in the Iris Data CSV from a URL
+* Read in the Iris Data CSV from a URL.
-* Import pandas to work on the data set using data frames
+* Imports libraries needed to run script.
+* Preprocesses the data to ensure it is suitable for analysis by describing the data, checking data types and checking for null values.
+* Outputs description of the data types, variables and missing values to a file in the same repository "iris-summary.txt".
+* Reads in modules from a file within the repository "plots.py", these modules are functions to create the graphs and visualisations.
-* Create a summary of the data using tables
+* Creates scatterplots of the data and outputs to a png file within the repository.
-* Save a summaray of the data to an output file
+* Creates pairplots of the data and outputs to a png file within the repository.
+* Creates facet grids of the dataset
+* Creates box plot of the dataset
+* Creates individual histograms for each variable
+* Calculates the correlation matrix
+* Creates a heatmap from the correlation data
+* Creates violin plots
+* Creates Andrew's curve plot.
+* Saves a table of the describe for import to this Readme
-* Test the data for missing values
+* Saves a table of the missing values for import to this Readme
-* Use Numpy for working with arrays

-## Analysis

 ## Conclusion